MurtaghLuke/laravelblogLukeMurtagh/README.md

 ## Added 6 blogs based on irish tourist attractions.
-## unique feature - comment section under the blogs.
+## unique feature - comment section under the blogs. using mvc architecture.
 ## added a page called attractions which contains cards in a grid with the best irish attractions.
 Utilised tailwind for this page.
 ## added about us page, also utilising tailwind for design
 ## added faq page